pydicom/pynetdicom/docs/examples/relevant_patient.rst

             inst for inst in instances if inst.PatientID == ds.PatientID
         ]

-        # There must either be no match or 1 match
+        # There must either be no match or 1 match, everything else
+        #   is a failure
         if len(matching) == 1:
             # User-defined function to create the identifier based off a
             #   template, outside the scope of the current example